jvmahon/Homebridge-HomeSeer4/README.md

 The homebridge-homeseer-plugin-2018 is an open-source plugin for the homebridge environment.
 This plugin, when used with homebridge, acts as a bridge between Apple's HomeKit platform and HomeSeer home automation software.
 The homebridge-homeseer-plugin-2018 supports common Z-Wave device including lights, switches, sensors, locks, and garage door openers.

+### Known Problems - Thermostats
+2018-03-21: I'm aware that the "Auto" mode does not work corrctly for thermostats and that the current implementation does not work correctly with thermostats using separate Heating and Cooling setpoints.
+I expect a fix in version 2.4.
+I expect this to be fixed within 4 weeks.

 ## A. New Installation and Setup Wiki Pages
 Please see the Wiki pages for instructions on Installing HomeBridge on Windows 10 and Linux and for enabling the Instant Status feature.